MonzerOmer1234/doorstep-view/README.md

 ## Conclusion

-This API provides a flexible way to search for available apartments.
+This API provides a flexible way to search for available apartments and manage user authentication.
 Feel free to explore the various filters to find the apartment that suits your needs!
 ```

-Feel free to modify any sections as necessary!
+Feel free to adjust any parts as needed!